zed-industries/docs/README.md

 By contributing to the Zed Docs you're joining a community of passionate developers and helping to shape the future of software development.

-You can join our [discord](https://discord.gg/SSD9eJrn6s) to discuss docs, zed, any anything else text editing.
+You can join our [Discord](https://discord.gg/SSD9eJrn6s) to discuss docs, Zed, and all things text editing.

 Thank you for your support, and happy coding!